Mureskae/QG/README.md

 QOG is not just technology; it's a philosophical and cosmic shift.
 Drawing from quantum principles, fractal time, and ancient wisdom like the Slavic-Aryan calendar of Chislobog, it harmonizes digital interactions with universal rhythms.
 Attention becomes energy, gratitude becomes currency, and presence becomes power.
 Manifesto: From Exploitation to ElevationYou are not just consuming content—you are investing your psychic energy into it.
 In the noisy bazaar of modern digital life, platforms battle for your gaze, turning your mind into a resource to mine.
 Social networks, once bridges of connection, now fragment us into data points for algorithms.
 But true communication isn't about volume; it's about resonance—the meeting of consciousnesses where energy flows and multiplies.
 QG rejects this paradigm.
 We honor presence, not harvest it.
 Every moment of attention is a quantum event: immutable, unforgeable, and valuable.
-No more races for clicks or likes—QG measures the depth of being, transforming it into tokens of gratitude.
+No more races for clicks or likes—QOG measures the depth of being, transforming it into tokens of gratitude.
 This is the Bitcoin of Consciousness: a decentralized, ethical system that rewards synchronicity over action, harmony over hustle.
 We declare:

 Attention is not a resource to exploit; it's energy to revere.